dschulmeist/ada-template-website/README.md

 However, not all columns will be used in the analysis, as we’ll focus on the most relevant factors for our success prediction model.

-## Addressing Key Issues with Our Dataset
+## Addressing key issues with our dataset

 ### 1) Duplicates
 There are 6,377 duplicates in the dataset.
 Initially, we considered dropping movies with the same title, but this approach could remove important variations—such as different release years or production countries.